georgewatson/deoxyribose/README.md

 TCT Ser     If top element of main stack is <= 0, jump to Thr

 TGT Cys     Destination of Asn
-CAT His     Push next block to main stack
+GAA Glu     Duplicate top block of main stack
-AAC 1
-AAG Lys     Pop top block of main stack as int
+AAA Lys     Pop top block of main stack as int
 AAT Asn     Jump back to Cys

 ACT Thr     Destination of Ser